Posted by ESPN.com's Tim Griffin

 Chizik has chosen to remove his team far away from the glitter of Vegas, instead opting for a remote location where the Cyclones will prepare as they always do.

-Just guessing, but it might be worth a little out-of-the-box thinking, considering that Chizik is 0-12 in road games during his career.
+Just guessing, but it might be worth a little out-of-the-box thinking, considering that Chizik is 0-6 in road games during his career -- part of Iowa State's current 12-game road losing streak.
 But he said his way should keep his team away from diversions as they prepare for the Rebels, who stunned Arizona State in overtime last week.

 "We're going out there with the mindset that we're going to remove ourselves from the distractions," Chizik said.
 "We want to isolate ourselves, make it as much as we can business as usual and not make it any different than if we were playing at home."

 Iowa State currently has the third-longest road streak in college football, trailing only the 16-game losing streaks of Florida International and UAB.

 The Cyclones have traditionally struggled away from home more than any other Big 12 team.
 Former Iowa State coach Dan McCarney started his tenure at the school with a 15-game losing streak that eventually went to 0-30-1 before the Cyclones stunned Iowa in 1998.

 Despite those road struggles, about 10,000 Iowa State fans are expected to flock to Las Vegas with the Cyclones.
 And one hotel is trying to cash in on their arrival.